Damsels & dragons: How to tell an engrossing story one slide at a time

 Most stories involve the main character undergoing a transformation of some sort.
 They’ve faced conflict head on, overcome the complications thrust in their way and now, at the climax of the tale, their transformation is complete.
 In South Park, this used to be marked by Kyle’s utterance “I’ve learned something today…”

 What have your audience learned from you?
 What transformative message have you taught them?
 Your final slide might be a summary of your presentation – one that neatly ties all the loose ends together and leaves them with a clear take-home message.
 Learn from my journey.
 Heed this lesson.
 Listen to fire-breathing dragons.
 It’s your tale and you’re the one calling the shots.
 Engross your audience and you’re free to lead them wherever you like.
-When it comes to presenting, the only limits are your imagination.
+When it comes to storytelling for your presentation, the only limits are your imagination.

 “Are you okay, dearest?” asked the maidservant.
 “You were thrashing ever so violently in your sleep.”